 To help create more informed and empathic voters, Sen. Newell produced, The Last Bill, a Senator’s Story, a documentary short about the state legislative process from an insider’s view.
-She serves on the Colorado Suicide Prevention Commission and also speaks on civic engagement, political conflict, and social justice from a white person’s accountability perspective.
+She serves on the Colorado Suicide Prevention Commission and also speaks on civic engagement, political conflict, and social justice from an ally perspective.

 Linda earned a Master’s in Social Justice and Ethics at Iliff School of Theology where she received the 2020 Academic Award for the program.
+She is a graduate of the Harvard Kennedy School of Government program for Senior Executives in State and Local Government and was a Henry Toll Fellow with the Council of State Governments.
 She holds a Bachelor of Arts in Drama from UC Irvine.
-She is a graduate of the Harvard Kennedy School of Government program for Senior Executives in State and Local Government and was a Henry Toll Fellow with the Council of State Governments.
 A lifelong learner, Linda continues to learn cultural humility, deeper systems thinking, and how to align our values and ethics with justice.
-She hopes to teach public officials how to use chaplaincy with their constituencies and equity and justice in their policies and systems.
+She hopes to teach public officials how to use chaplaincy skills with their constituencies and equity and justice in their policies and systems.

 Linda is a single mother of two courageous and spirited adult daughters and talks about them, a lot.